Products

 Figure 1.
 Clean Aviation’s journey to climate neutrality by 2050.

-The Clean Aviation partnership programs stand on three research and innovation (R&I) pillars:
+The Clean Aviation partnership program is built on three pillars of research and innovation (R&I).
+These are:

 • Hybrid-electric regional aircraft